How should my chatbot interact? A survey on human-chatbot interaction design: Conclusion

 \section{Conclusion}

-In this survey, we investigated the literature on disembodied, text-based chatbots to answer the question \textit{``What chatbot social characteristic benefit human interactions and what are the challenges and strategies associated with them?''}.
-Our main contribution is the conceptual model of social characteristics, from which we can derive conclusions about several research opportunities.
+In this survey, we investigated the literature on disembodied, text-based chatbots to answer the question \textit{``What chatbot social characteristics benefit human interactions and what are the challenges and strategies associated with them?''} Our main contribution is the conceptual model of social characteristics, from which we can derive conclusions about several research opportunities.
 Firstly, we point out several challenges to overcome in order to design chatbots that manifest each characteristic.
-Secondly, further research may focus on assessing the extent to which the identified benefits are perceived by the users and influence users' satisfaction.
+Secondly, further research may focus on assessing the extent to which the identified benefits are perceived by users and influence their satisfaction.
 Finally, further investigations may propose new strategies to manifest particular characteristics.
 In this sense, we highlight that we could not identify strategies to manifest moral agency and thoroughness, although strategies for several other characteristics are also under-investigated.
-We also discussed the relationship among the characteristics.
-Our results give important references for helping designers and researchers find opportunities to advance the human-chatbot interactions field.